anonnihcas/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Borrowers whose dti values lie between 5 – 25 are more likely to default with max defaulters like between 15-20.
+- Borrowers whose dti values lie between 5 – 25 are more likely to default with max defaulters lie between 15-20.
 - Borrowers who live in Rented homes or paying mortgages are more likely to     default.
+- Consumers who borrow due to Debt consolidation are more likely to default.
 - Grades 'B','C','D' and 'E' have higher defaults as compared to 'A','F' and 'G'.
 Within these grades, there are no huge variations observed with these plots.
-- Borrowers from large urban cities are less likely to default than in rural areas.
-This indicates more of rural distress.
 - Loan amount for charged off loans span between 900 - 35K.
 Analysis of loan data indicates many are smaller loan size, with more defaults happening between USD 0-7000 followed by 7K-14K and 14K-21K.
+- More the number of accounts, more the default – this is only true for consumers having upto 30 accounts.
+In any case, more than 30 accounts does not indicate possibility of default.
+The plot of open Accounts follow similar to normal curve with the peak of the charge off lying between 6 - 8 accounts having maximum default.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->